ismael-ndy/spam-email-classifier/README.md

 2. **Model Training**: Trains both Logistic Regression and Random Forest models on the preprocessed data.
 3. **Model Persistence**: Saves the trained models and TF-IDF vectorizer for future predictions.
 4. **Evaluation**: Provides accuracy, precision, recall, and F1-score metrics.
+5. **Web Application**: A Flask web app that allows users to input an email, detect if it is spam, and generate a suggested response if it is not spam.

 ## Features